lindsayevanslee/end-teddington-now/README.md

 The active status multiplier is applied to the weighted combination of the other four factors.

+### Clues for Valid Combinations

+Key pieces of information shared on the podcast are used to determine valid combinations:

+- Max confirmed that both the comedian and the footballer were men, so women are given an automatic probability of 0.
+- Max stated on the podcast dated 2025-11-25 that the correct answer was showing a probability of 0.0001% on this site.
+A snapshot of the data he was looking at was archived in `data/snapshots/wdydy_2025-11-25` and is used to determine the valid combinations.

 ### Normalization

 After calculating raw probability scores for all individuals, the model normalizes them so that all probabilities within each group (comedians and footballers) sum to 1.0 (or 100%).
 This means: